Maryland Court Records

 Which Courts in Maryland have jurisdiction to hear traffic violation matters?

-In Maryland, traffic offenses and infractions are heard in the district court of the county in which the infraction occurred.
+In Maryland, traffic offenses and infractions are primarily heard by the district court of the county in which the violation occurred.
 If you choose to appeal the decision, then the appeal may be heard in circuit court.

 How to Prepare for Traffic Court in Maryland